-Table 1 - Structure of General Government Decision Making on Defense Policy
+Table 1 - Structure of General Government Decision Making on Defence Policy

-Topic of Title of Issuing Endorsing Frequency Status Document Document Authority Authority Time Span National Defense Policy Military Doctrine of the RK Ministry of Defense President 1993-2000 2000-2030 The first doctrine was issued in 1993 by the MoD; the current doctrine is in an ongoing update National Security Strategy or Concept National Security Strategy MoD President 1999-2005 Was designed before the military doctrine and contains overarching directives about national security National Defense Strategy or Concept RK's law "On Defence and the Armed Forces of the RK" MoD with a strong emphasis on the RK's Constitution and existing international security agreements President January 2005- ongoing The law delineates the powers and responsibilities of the government, president, and parliament in the defense sector Other national level defense policy documents RK's law "On Preventing Extremism" President February 2006 White Paper Strategy of Kazakhstan's development until 2030 The government, president President The strategy is all encompassing, it includes economic, political, military and cultural developments of Kazakhstan
+Topic of Document Title of Document Issuing Authority Endorsing Authority Frequency Time Span Status National Defence Policy Military Doctrine of the RK Ministry of Defence President 1993-2000 The first doctrine was issued in 1993 by the MoD; 2000-2030 the current doctrine is in an ongoing update National Security Strategy or Concept National Security Strategy MoD President 1999-2005 1 Was designed before the military doctrine and contains overarching directives about national security National Defence Strategy or Concept RK's law 'On Defence and the Armed Forces of the RK' MoD with a strong emphasis on the RK's Constitution and existing international security agreements President January 2005- ongoing The law delineates the powers and responsibilities of the government, president, and parliament in the defence sector Other national level defence policy documents RK's law 'On Preventing Extremism' President February 2006 White Paper Strategy of Kazakhstan's development until 2030 The government, president President The strategy is all encompassing, it includes economic, political, military and cultural developments of Kazakhstan

-&lt;sup>1 More recent version of this document is not available
+1 A more recent version of this document is not available.

-Topic of Document Title of Document Issuing Authority Endorsing Authority Frequency Time Spent Status Procurement Strategy Procurement strategy is depicted in the law "On Defense and the Armed Forces of Authority December 2005- ongoing the RK" Defense Planning Directive The military doctrine differentiates between three types of conflicts: low, medium, and high intensity.
-Some directives are also listed in the RK's law "On Defense and the Armed Forces of the RK" Defense Budget Defense Budget MoD's Budgetary Board under the chairmanship of deputy Defense Minister and Finance Minister In accordance with the medium-term fiscal policy of the government of the RK 2006-2008, 1-1.2% of the GDP The MoD budget will form during 2006-2008
+Topic of Document Title of Document Issuing Authority Endorsing Authority Frequency Status Time Span Procurement Strategy Procurement strategy is depicted in the law 'On Defence and the Armed Forces of the RK December 2005- ongoing Defence Planning Directive The military doctrine differentiates between three types of conflicts: low, medium, and high intensity.
+Some directives are also listed in the RK's law 'On Defence and the Armed Forces of the RK' Defence Budget Defence Budget MoD's Budgetary Board under the chairmanship of deputy Defence Minister and Finance Minister In accordance with the medium- term fiscal policy of the government of the RK 2006-2008, 1-1.2% of the GDP The MoD budget will form during 2006- 2008